mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 prospect for rescue if something goes wrong and they all have jobs to do at the port.

 Exploration teams have surveyed the world, sometimes working out of the port, often reporting an unusual phenomenon known as the ephemeral glade.
 Mithril is normally very cold and its ecosystem has developed to take maximum advantage of short periods of above-zero temperatures.
 During these very brief warm periods (warm by Mithril’s standards means a degree or so above freezing), an ephemeral glade may spring up, an area of plant life that grows from the thawing soil at incredible speed.
-Within a few hours, an area of grass-like plants up to 2-3 metres high can spring up.
+Within a few hours, an area of grass-like plants up to 2-3 meters high can spring up.

-Glades tend to be 2-3 kilometres across and rapidly attract animals from the surrounding area, drawn to the readily available food and shelter of the glade.
+Glades tend to be 2-3 kilometers across and rapidly attract animals from the surrounding area, drawn to the readily available food and shelter of the glade.
 Once the temperature drops below freezing, the plants die rapidly and the animals depart after a last frenzy of feeding on the dying glade’s bounty.

 Among the animals attracted to a glade are Calamanders, scaly burrowing creatures with a complex society.
 Each group is centered on a female who bears young and seems to be the ‘queen’ of the group.
 She resides in a burrow that she rarely leaves, attended by several drone males.
 A third gender, referred to as a protector, digs tunnels, forages for food and, as the name suggests, fiercely protects the burrow.
 They are amphibious and prone to scavenge for food or shiny objects that they take back to the female, perhaps as gifts or trophies.